Director of Health Services

 Assembly Bill 889 added Section 48985.5 to the California Education Code.
 This law requires public schools to share information annually with parents and guardians about the dangers of synthetic drugs, including fentanyl.
 This notification includes information on counterfeit pills and how social media is used to market these dangerous substances to youth.

 Fentanyl is a synthetic opioid that is 50 times stronger than heroin and 100 times stronger than morphine.
-It is now the leading cause of drug overdose deaths in the United States.
-Even a tiny amount, as little as two milligrams, can be fatal.
+It is now one of the leading causes of drug overdose deaths in the United States.
+Even a tiny amount—as little as two milligrams—can be fatal.

-Social Media and Drug Sales: Drug dealers now use social media platforms like Snapchat, Instagram, and TikTok to advertise and sell drugs to teens.
-Emojis are often used to disguise drug-related conversations, and transactions are arranged via direct messages.
+Social Media and Drug Sales: Drug dealers use social media platforms such as Snapchat, Instagram, TikTok, and other messaging applications to advertise and sell drugs to young people.
+Emojis and coded language are often used to disguise drug-related conversations, and transactions may be arranged through direct messages.

-- Never take pills not prescribed to you by a doctor.
+· Never take pills or medications that are not prescribed specifically to you by a licensed healthcare provider.

-- Counterfeit pills may contain deadly levels of fentanyl.
+· Counterfeit pills may contain deadly amounts of fentanyl.

 https://www.dea.gov/resources/facts-about-fentanyl